nf-core/rangeland/docs/output.md

 Two types of common visualizations are generated in the last step of the pipeline.
 They are results of [force-mosaic](https://force-eo.readthedocs.io/en/latest/components/auxilliary/mosaic.html) and [force-pyramid](https://force-eo.readthedocs.io/en/latest/components/auxilliary/pyramid.html).
 Note that these visualizations do not add more logic to the workflow but rather rearrange the output files of higher-level-processing.
-Both visualizations are enabled by default but may be disabled in through configuration files or command line parameters.
+Both visualizations are enabled by default but may be disabled in through command line parameters.
 Thus, these outputs are optional.

 > [!NOTE]